cainam/home-cluster-deployment/ansible/README.md

 TODO:
 - helm\:from_git_to_local.sh: chart_version inheritance applies to dependencies too, manage with parameters to pull_local
-- home-assistant: log file location should not be in /config, but seems not possible with configuration.yaml only using --log_file command line option but command line is hard-coded in docker image (/etc/services.d/home-assistant/run)
 - k8s join - replace kubectl token create by managing boostrap tokens (secrete in kube-system namespace) directly, get valid if not expired, else create new
 - dependencies: generalize waitdb initcontainer
 - consider helm_options for build (to have tags considered or: make new section in yaml to consider both)